Mr. Patman: Production

-In May 1977 James Coburn was attached to the project with John Huston as director.

-The film was shot in Vancouver.
-It was part of the boom in Canadian production due to tax concessions.
-An article later called 1980 " a year of national horror and shame" for the Canandian film industry, other efforts including Middle Aged Crazy and Circle for Two.
+The film went through multiple names during its development.
+The film went under the title Midnight Matinee, The Bed Next To Mine, Man In White, The Optimist, and Patman during production and was released under the titles Crossover and Mr. Patman.
+Vince Hatherley's edit of the film was 111 minutes, but David Nicholson reduced the runtime to 97 minutes.
+Guillermin was critical of the changing names of the film.

 It was one of five films Coburn made over an 18-month period.
-"Something happened between the first script and the final re-write," he says of Patman.
+"Something happened between the first script and the final re-write," he says of Mr. Patman.
 "In being made clearer, the film lost a lot of its charm and character.
 But the idea of a guy who works in a psychiatric ward, ultimately choosing to live in the madness there rather than the madness in the outside world, really appealed to me."

 Kate Nelligan was Canadian, though based in New York where she had achieved great stage success.
 She agreed to return home to make the movie and help the film be classified as Canadian.
 Nelligan later called the movie a nightmare, saying in 1983 that "The Canadian film industry is a joke, and we Canadians should be ashamed of it.
 We passed a silly law to keep out American film professionals, from whom we might have learned something, and to assure that every incompetent film person in Canada could have a job.
 What we got were horribly incompetent people in top jobs, drunk most of the time, who went to Hollywood and got completely taken in by every agent in town, and in turn screwed every dentist in Canada out of $5,000 in tax-shelter investments.
 The boom seems to be over now.
 It was such a monstrous waste of time and money.
 I can say all that stuff, of course, because I'm Canadian."

 Release

 The film was released in Paris on 22 April 1981, but never received a theatrical release in Canada and was instead aired by the Canadian Broadcasting Corporation on 5 November.
+The CBC paid around $600,000 for Circle of Two, Wild Horse Hank, and Mr. Patman.
+The film was shown at the 1980 Toronto Film Festival.

+The Canadian Imperial Bank of Commerce took control of the film and sought to distribute it.